Queen1eZ/Huffman-Encoding/README.md

 * `BitSeq.pack_bits(str)` takes a string of "1"s and "0"s add packs them into the `bits` list.
 * `BitSeq.get_bit(which_bit)` returns the specified bit as a "1" or "0".
 * `BitSeq.get_bits_as_string()` returns the bits put together into a single string of 1s and 0s.

-You'll see in the starter code that there are some things that we'll do to try to make it easier to work with the sequence; specifically, when we put the "bits" together into a string, insert spaces.

-With luck, implementing `BitSeq` will be pretty straightforward, and you'll be wondering why we are bothering with some of this :)

-If you are looking for more of a challenge and are interested in reducing our memory footprint, reach out to Adrienne for an alternate approach!

-# Your Task

-Populate `huffman.py` by running the tests as you go.
-You may find it helpful to define helper functions.

-`huffman_test.py` has some starter tests.
-They should pass as you start filling out your code.
-Some of the tests do depend on specific implementation details; they **should** run correctly when you write your code to the provided specification, but if you do see a test that depends on a small implementation detail that is different from what you used, feel free to change it.

-##  Hopefully Helpful Hints

-* Use the defined constants
-* Write your own tests!
-   * If the provided tests aren't helping you figure out what is not working right, write another one!
-* If you are struggling with breaking your project down into smaller pieces, talk to an instructor/TA.
-Spend some time thinking about it, but feel free to ask for guidance on this part.
-* Write “print” helper functions.
-Again, we can’t write them all for you, because your implementation might vary.
-We’ve provided print functions where we could.
-Use those as guidance, and ask for help.
-* Specifically for creating the `HTree`, consider other data structures we’ve seen, and feel free to create/implement one to help with the process of creating the `HTree`.
-* Design and implement your own structs that help you solve the problem.
-* Start early.
-Take small steps.

-It might help to approach the assignment in this order:

-1. Implement `BitSeqStr`:
-   * Print a `BitSeqStr`
-   * Add bits to a `BitSeqStr`
-   * Get a single bit from a `BitSeqStr`
-2. Implement `FreqTable`:
-   * print a `FreqTable`
-   * populate the `FreqTable`
-3. Implement `HTree`
-4. Implement `LookupTable`
-5. Implement `Encoder`
-6. Implement `Decoder`

 ### Resources: